This post may contain affiliate links. You can view our affiliate disclosure here.

 - Yamaha Drive2 AC Electric Golf Car

-The ELLWEE X is a next-generation electric golf cart that offers a new, modern take on golf transportation.
+The ELLWEE Easy is a next-generation multi-purpose vehicle that offers a new, modern take on golf transportation.

 This cart has a powerful history behind it.
-In short, it was designed by the award-winning Eduard Gray Studio in Sweden, and developed by top-tier engineers with experience working at Saab and Volvo.
+In short, it was designed by the award-winning Eduard Gray Studio in Sweden, and developed by top-tier engineers who have experience working at Saab and Volvo.

-The Scandinavian design of the ELLWEE X resembles that of an ATV, but at the same time, it addresses many of the weaknesses that traditional ATVs suffer from.
+The Scandinavian design of the ELLWEE Easy resembles that of an ATV, but at the same time, it addresses many of the weaknesses that traditional ATVs suffer from.
+Its inclusive body design with a low step-thru and forward seat is designed for optimal comfort, stability and handling.

-The standard ELLWEE X Golf Cart, in particular, provides an ideal way to get around the golf course quickly, safely, in an environmentally friendly way, and all while having a fun and enjoyable experience.
+The ELLWEE Easy Golf Cart provides an ideal way to get around the golf course quickly, safely, and in an environmentally friendly way, all while having a fun and enjoyable experience.

-There’s a ton we could say about the ELLWEE X Golf Cart, but we’ll try to condense everything so that it’s easier to digest.
+There’s a ton we could say about the ELLWEE Easy Golf Cart, but we’ll try to condense everything so that it’s easier to digest.
 For the full details, you should go here.

-The ELLWEE X Golf Cart is 100% electric-powered.
-It uses four absorbed glass mat (AGM) 12V batteries and can be plugged into any wall socket to charge.
+The ELLWEE Easy Golf Cart is 100% electric-powered.
+It uses a strong 48V 63Ah lithium-ion battery and can be plugged into any wall socket to charge.

 This is a single-rider cart, although you could squeeze another person behind you on the large seat if you wanted to.
-It uses an energy-efficient 1500W brushless motor that can generate a speed of 12 mph.
+It uses an energy-efficient 1500W brushless motor that can generate a maximum speed of 15 mph.

 The cart is specially designed to limit damage to grass, turf, and other surfaces through an anti-spin suspension system, which is part of a patent-pending rear axle.
 It uses large, light wheels that require almost 50% less air pressure than a traditional golf cart.

-Other features of the ELLWEE X Golf Cart include (not limited to):
+Other features of the ELLWEE Easy Golf Cart include (not limited to):

-- a low-weight construction: at 330lbs with the battery, it gives a ride that is both stable and easily controllable
+- a low-weight construction: at 350lbs with the battery, it gives a ride that is both stable and easily controllable

 - a sealed transaxle: prevents dirt and grit from getting inside